 So you are always forcing the visitors to view the HTTPS version of your web pages.

-Enabling this option will force load those static files using HTTPS URL dynamically.
-So the weppage is fully SSL compatible.
+Enabling this option will force-load those static files using HTTPS URL dynamically.
+This will make the web-page fully SSL compatible.

 If after making changes your site stops functioning, do the following:

 Step #1: Open .htaccess file in the root directory of the WordPress install and delete everything between the following two lines